govau/observatory-website/content/events/ga_training-2021-03-25.md

 ### Structure

-This course 3-weeks long and is delivered over 2 x 90-minute sessions per week (Tuesday and Thursday) with a focus on developing web analytics capability in a build, integrate and improve cycle.
+This course is 3-weeks long and is delivered over 2 x 90-minute sessions per week (Tuesday and Thursday) with a focus on developing web analytics capability in a build, integrate and improve cycle.

 #### Week 0: Thursday 25th March 10:00am to 11:30am AEDT